 On June 6, 1944, the Allied Forces launched the largest amphibious attacks in World History.
 It was the turning point that will decide who will win World War II.
 At exactly 6:30 am, Tuesday, more than 160,000 combined troops of the Allied Forces engaged in the battle in Normandy Beach.

-At the first three hours of the battle, it seemed to be a sure win for the Germans.
-With the Allied Forces in disadvantage position, their number begun to shrink.
+During the first three hours of the battle, it seemed to be a sure win for the Germans.
+With the Allied Forces in a disadvantageous position, their number began to shrink.
 Upon landing, they had to cross about 300 feet of beach to get to the German bunker where a machine gun, which can fire 15 bullets per second, was waiting for them.

 From the sea alone, they were barraged with thousands of bullets.
 Even getting out from their sea vessel was incredibly impossible without getting hit by a single bullet.

 Soldiers were suffering from sea sickness brought about by the rough sea waves.
 Soldiers who realized that getting out from their sea vessel through the door will mean a quick death, they instinctively decided to jump at the side of the boat – which they are strictly told never to do.

 Because of their heavy equipment, they go straight down the water and into the sea bed.
 Trying desperately to come out of the water, there were more than a hundred who died just because of drowning.